zahanm/stanford-hacks/README.md

 Again, usage by

-    node vcurl.js
+    scpd-curl

 Dependencies

 - Node v0.8+
 - MPlayer ~v1.1
+- Install this package using

+        npm install -g scpd-curl

-- Install other node deps using
+- If you are a developer, install other node deps using

         npm install